How much is car insurance for a new car?

 The vehicle's safety record and safety features

-In addition to the vehicle's overall safety record, the III says safety features also may play a role in the cost of insuring a new car.
+In addition to the vehicle's overall safety record, the III says specific safety features may play a role in how much new car insurance is per month for a new car.

-You may be able to get a car insurance discount for safety features on your new vehicle, such as anti-theft devices or blind spot indicators.
-Check with your auto insurance company to see which discounts may apply.
+You may be able to get a car insurance discount for anti-theft devices or blind spot indicators.
+Check with your insurer to see which discounts may apply to your situation to help keep your rates low.

 The cost to repair or replace a damaged vehicle

-The potential cost of repairing or replacing your car helps determine how much you'll pay for auto insurance, says the III.
+The potential cost of repairing or replacing your car helps determine how much new car insurance is per month, says the III.

 For example, if you're buying an expensive sports car, the cost to repair that vehicle after an accident is likely more than repairing a standard four-door sedan.
 That's why the type of car you buy is a major factor when determining your car insurance premium.